omgftw/DarkSoulsSaveManager/README.md

 ## To build:
 Get node: https://nodejs.org
+Get InnoSetup
 Run "npm install" from command line in the root directory (The directory containing "package.json")
-Run "gulp electron-build"
+Run "gulp build"
-Run "electron.exe" in the "dist" folder
+Run the installer.iss file using InnoSetup
+The installer can be found in the "Output" directory